amah853/typing/README.md

 Everyone who provided valuable feedback on the [original Reddit post](https://www.reddit.com/r/MechanicalKeyboards/comments/gc6wx3/experimenting_with_a_completely_new_type_of/) for the prototype of this website.

-All of the [contributors](https://github.com/monkeytypegame/monkeytype/graphs/contributors) have helped implement various features, add themes, fix bugs, and more.
+All of the [contributors](https://github.com/monkeytypegame/monkeytype/graphs/contributors) have implemented various features, add themes, fix bugs, and more.

 # Support